drewrwilson/drewrwilson.github.io/_posts/blog/2016-06-24-becoming-a-public-interest-computer-scientist.md

 ---
-published: false
+published: true
 layout: blog_post_focus
-title: "Becoming a Public Interest Computer Scientist – Video Presentation"
+title: "Becoming a Public Interest Computer Scientist – Video"
 thumbnail: /blog/becoming-a-public-interest-computer-scientist/ford-presentation-2016-thumbnail.jpg
 tags: [tech, activism]
 teaser: "A brief reflection on becoming a public interest computer scientist.
 Video of my presentation at the Ford Foundation in May 2016."